Joao-Bonifacio/ste-ea-lMountain/README.md

 # stealMountain

-- The branch main is the secure code
+- The _main_ branch is the secure code
-- The honeyPot branch is the vulnerable code
+- The _honeyPot_ branch is the vulnerable code

-## It's nade for test vulnerabilitys with code context
+## It's made for test vulnerabilitys with code context